 Travel: the distance that a switch moves from the top to the bottom of a key press.
 On an average laptop keyboard, key travel is noticeably lower than on the average desktop keyboard.

-You are welcome to add more mechanical keyboard terms in comments.
+Welcome to add more mechanical keyboard terms in comments.